Cardigan Donuts

 Cardigan Donuts is an American doughnut shop and coffeehouse located in Minneapolis, Minnesota.
 Co-founders Justin Bedford and Jeff Bull opened the brand's flagship store in May 2017, located inside of the Minneapolis City Center shopping mall.
 The restaurant, known for selling comfort food, offers daily made doughnuts, yogurt bowls, hot and iced beverages, and kombucha.
 It caters, mainly, to the business clientele and users of the Minneapolis Skyway System.
-A second location, with an ice cream bar, opened in June 2022, on the second floor of the IDS Center in Minneapolis.
+A second location, with an ice cream bar, opened in June 2022, on the second floor of the IDS Center, and a third one in the US Bank Plaza complex, opened in October 2025.

 Description

 Cardigan Donuts was established as a privately held doughnut shop in 2017 by co-founders Justin Bedford and Jeff Bull.
 The store sells three categories of daily made doughnuts, available in "Classic", "Premium", and "Inspired" varieties, respectively.
 The "Inspired" doughnuts are offered in two varieties at a time, and are available in flavors that rotate twice weekly.
 The store's original bakery manager, Daniel Rosene, tested out many of the available flavor combinations in the years leading up to its opening.
 Some of the offered "Inspired" flavors include the Rainbow Road, a Super Mario Kart-inspired doughnut with rainbow dough, white chocolate frosting, candied walnuts, and cereal marshmallows; the chicken and waffle doughnut with a "crackling chicken skin" topping; and the red hot doughnut with Red Hots candy and cinnamon.
 Other doughnut varieties are the Raised Bar, Raised Glazed, Vanilla Cake, and options with house-made fruit jams.
 Baked goods that are not sold by the end of the day are donated to local food banks, or the Salvation Army.
 Cardigan Donuts also sells hot and iced espresso beverages, in addition to coffee, teas, and kombucha.
-The City Center location features a gift wall with locally-made items and clothing, supplied by the former Greater Goods store in Minneapolis.
+The City Center location features a gift wall with locally made items and clothing, supplied by the former Greater Goods store in Minneapolis.

 The flagship location is open six days a week, being closed on Sundays.
 Their smaller, second store is open Monday through Friday.
 Local architectural firm Smart Associates designed both Cardigan Donuts stores.
 The larger City Center store features a mid-century modern sitting room, orange accented walls, and a fireplace.
 It also contains a conference room-style space in the restaurant's rear, designed to hold business meetings.
 To receive feedback on new flavors, Cardigan Donuts occasionally offers formal doughnut samplings in this space, in an event experience referred to as the Donut Lab.